Journal of Logic, Language and Information

 The Journal of Logic, Language and Information is a quarterly peer-reviewed academic journal covering research on "natural, formal, and programming languages".
 It is the official journal of the European Association for Logic, Language and Information and was established in 1974.
-It is published by Springer Science+Business Media and the editor-in-chief is Lawrence S. Moss (Indiana University).
+It is published by Springer Science+Business Media and the editor-in-chief is Natasha Alechina (Utrecht University).
 According to the Journal Citation Reports, the journal has a 2020 impact factor of 0.829.